The curriculum includes an individual practical activity worth 20 credits, equivalent to 500 hours of work.

 The internship takes place at one of the partner companies, all of which can guarantee placement in divisions specifically dedicated to cybersecurity.

-Students who are unable to sign an internship contract (typically because they are already employed or due to other significant obstacles) may replace the internship with a personal project.
+Students who are unable to undertake an internship because they are already employed may replace it with a personal project.

-For employed students, it is strongly recommended to coordinate the project with their company, so that it can be carried out, at least to a large extent, as part of their job duties.
-This is necessary to accommodate the significant time commitment required with their regular work schedule, already burdened by the 12 hours of lessons per week.
-It is also beneficial for both parties, providing the intern with a real-world case to apply their knowledge, and the company with an injection of new skills into an ongoing project.
+If the project is coordinated with their company, so that it can be carried out, at least to a large extent, as part of their job duties, it fully replaces the duty to acquire the required 20 credits.
+This is not only recommended to accommodate the significant time commitment with their regular work schedule, already burdened by the 12 hours of lessons per week, but also beneficial for both parties, providing the intern with a real-world case to apply their knowledge, and the company with an injection of new skills into an ongoing project.